Azure/azureml-v2-preview/docs/overview/concepts/endpoints/batch-endpoint/batch-endpoint.rst

   az ml job stream --name <job-name>

 Get the job name from the invoke response, or use below command to list all jobs.
-Add '--deployment' to get the job lists for a specific deployment.
+Add ``--deployment`` to get the job lists for a specific deployment.

 .. code-block:: bash